 Ok.
 Now I add a new envelope point to the grid.
 I’m also going to loop it (the length of my sequence is going to be only two beats – that’s half a bar).
 To loop the sequence, define loop start and end points.
 In this example, loop start point is going to be the envelope point 1.
 To set the loop points, right click an envelope point to open a menu and select ‘Loop start’.
 To set the loop end point, right click another envelope point and select ‘Sustain / loop end’ from the menu.

 And now, I’ll just start to draw the sequence.
-I don’t have anything specific in mind so I’ll just randomly create different kind of curves
+I don’t have anything specific in mind so I’ll just randomly create a different kind of curves

 Next, I’ll draw a modulation sequence for the Filter 1 cutoff frequency.

 First, I’ll set the editor target as Filter 1 frequency and again, I’ll switch on the envelope and sync it with the tempo.
-I’m going to draw some rhythmic sequence that is same length as the pitch sequence.
-I’m also going to loop it so I’ll set the loop start and end points same way as I did with the pitch envelope.
+I’m going to draw some rhythmic sequence that is the same length as the pitch sequence.
+I’m also going to loop it so I’ll set the loop start and end points the same way as I did with the pitch envelope.
 And again, I’ll just draw something random.

 Basically, that’s it!

-There’s lots of different parameters you can use for creating sequences in Harmor.
+There are lots of different parameters you can use for creating sequences in Harmor.
 For example, try modulating Filter Resonance Amount and Prism Amount alongside with the Pitch and Filter Frequency.

-The more parameters you modulate and the more longer you make your sequences, the more complex stuff you are able to come up with.
+The more parameters you modulate and the longer you make your sequences, the more complex stuff you are able to come up with.